 Here’s the money shot.
 The intermediary premium dwarfs the premiums on the benchmark factors.
 It appears to be at least thrice as great in amplitude as the benchmark premiums.

 Lastly, I show that a portfolio that tracks my intermediary risk factor has dramatically higher returns than benchmark factor portfolios.
 Over the past fifty years, the market portfolio has returned 6% above the risk-free rate.
 Size and value portfolios have done worse.
 The momentum portfolio has done better.
 It has returned 8% above the risk-free rate.
-Meanwhile, the intermediary portfolio has returned 14% above the risk-free rate.
-Yet, its volatility is lower than either the market portfolio or the momentum portfolio!
+Meanwhile, the intermediary portfolio has returned 12% above the risk-free rate.
+Yet, it has the lowest volatility!
 The Sharpe ratio (the ratio of a portfolio’s mean excess return to its volatility) of the intermediary portfolio is in a class of its own.
 It is twice as high as that of the momentum portfolio, thrice as high as that of market and value, and almost four times as high as that of the size portfolio.
 If there was ever going to be a compelling reason for investment professionals to start paying attention to balance sheet capacity, this is it.

 The implications of my work for macrofinance and investment strategies are interesting.
 But what is really interesting is what this tells us about the nature of the modern financial and economic system.